nodeshift/nodeshift/README.md

                                      logging in                                   [string]
             --password               password to pass into the openshift rest client for logging in                                   [string]
-            --apiServer              server address to pass into the openshift rest client for logging in                               [string]
+            --apiServer              Deprecated - use the "server" flag instead. server address to pass into the openshift rest client for logging in                               [string]
+            --server                 server address to pass into the openshift rest client for logging in                               [string]
             --insecure               flag to pass into the openshift rest client for logging in with a self signed cert.
 Only used with